arcsecond-io/arcsecond-io.github.io/docs/portals/registration.md

 Your portal will be automatically created, along with your `superadmin` membership.
 You will be redirected immediately to it.
 From your portal, you will be able to invite other colleagues, entirely for free.

-The creation of portals is entirely free, and can be tested around (with a limit of 50GB of data).
+The creation of portals is entirely free, and can be tested (no credit card needed).
 Feel free to [contact us](mailto:team@arcsecond.io) for more details or a demo